 Cinna pulls back and clips his hands firmly on my shoulders.
 "You hid it," he says, staring firmly into my eyes.
 "You told the truth.
 Trust me, Katniss, you did well."

 We pause for a moment and then I look away, raking a hand up into my hair.
-I face the animated wall of my room - currently, the forest.
+I face the animated wall of my room - currently, the woods.
 "Haymitch?"
 I ask.

 "Asleep," Cinna says.
 "He waited but you've been in there for a while."